When Does Flirting Cross The Line?

 Answering these questions will help you understand if your behavior is appropriate or if your flirting has gone too far.

-In these cases, Dr. Kurt often hears the cheating partner say things like, “It just happened.”
-Here is what else he had to say,
+In such cases, Dr. Kurt often hears the cheating partner say things like, “It just happened.”

 Is Flirting Ever Okay?

-This is a tough one because within relationships partners often have not only different answers, but also different definitions of what flirting is.
+This is a tough one, because within relationships partners often have not only different answers, but also different definitions of flirting.

-In order to determine if any kind of flirting is okay you will need to talk to your partner and come to some agreements.
+To determine if any version of flirting is okay, you’ll need to talk to your partner and come to some agreements.

 • What defines flirting?